parallelworks/hpcmp_status_site/README.md

-# HPCMP Status Dashboard
+# HPC Status Dashboard

-This folder contains a lightweight static site for visualizing the HPCMP unclassified system status feed scraped by `storage/hpc_status_scraper.py`.
+This folder contains a lightweight static site for visualizing the HPC system status feed scraped by `storage/hpc_status_scraper.py`.

+The source code for this dashboard is available at [the public github repo here](https://github.com/parallelworks/hpcmp_status_site) and we encourage collaborations, improvements and pull requests.

 ## Components